 Q.12) What is the Time Zone of Brazil?

 Ans: Brazil observes three time zones.
-UTC/GMT – 4 is observed in sixteen states from west to east, UTC/GMT – 3 is observed in twenty one states from central to east including the capital of Brasilia and UTC/GMT – 2 is observed on islands off the east coast of Brazil.
-Daylight saving time is observed in the summers from the third Sunday of October until the third Sunday of February when the clock is moved one hour forward.
+UTC/GMT viz. – 4 is observed in sixteen states from west to east, UTC/GMT – 3 observed in twenty-one states from central to the east, including Brasilia, and UTC/GMT 2 observed on islands off the east coast of Brazil.
+Daylight saving time is observed in the summers from the third Sunday of October until the third Sunday of February when the clock is advanced one hour forward.

 Q.13) What is the population of Sao Paulo?

-Q.14) How do I make a call to Sao Paulo?
+Q.14) How do I make a call to Sao Paulo from other countries?